kordano/takarabako/README.md

-# treasurer
+# Takarabako

-A Clojure library designed to ... well, that part is up to you.
+Meaning "treausre chest" in japanese, takarabako will provide a frontend that makes it easy to capture and analyse your private financial resources.

 ## Usage

-FIXME
+*Not yet implemented!*

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Konrad Kühne

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.